 A DNSBL is a DNS (domain name service)-based spam blocking list.
 Some people call them blacklists, while others call them blocklists.

-These blacklists are IP address-based.
-This means that they contain IP addresses, generally of email servers that you might receive spam from, or that the blacklist maintainer has indeed received spam from.
+They are most often IP address-based.
+This means that they contain IP addresses, generally of email servers that you might receive spam from, or that the list maintainer has indeed received spam from.
 There are dozens of such lists available, all compiled with different criteria, at every conceivable point in the sanity spectrum.
 Some lists work better than others, and some list maintainers are more trustworthy and respectable than others.

 The original (and still primary) use for DNSBLs is to block mail.
 Most mail servers nowadays have DNSBL support (either built in, or through use of a plug-in) that allows a mail server administrator to block mail from sites listed on a specific DNSBL.
 The site would choose to do this as part of their attempt to reduce the amount of spam their users would receive.